-I had been waiting for an opportunity to make the Chocolate Biscuit Cake by Darren McGrady (chef to Queen Elizabeth) since I first heard about it around the time of William and Katherine's wedding.
+I had been waiting for an opportunity to make The Royal Touch Chocolate Biscuit Cake by Darren McGrady (chef to Queen Elizabeth) since I first heard about it around the time of William and Katherine's wedding.
 Father's Day was just such an opportunity - my husband loves all things chocolate, and we had all the kids home for dinner so I knew I wouldn't have a lot of leftover cake through the week.

 Although this is a no-bake cake, you'll need to prepare it at least 4 or 5 hours ahead of time.
 It stores nicely in the refrigerator for several days once made (sits well covered at room temperature for several days too).
 Chef McGrady suggests serving it chilled, but my family enjoyed it best at room temperature.
 Either way, it's incredibly rich so serve very thin slices with plenty of coffee, tea, or milk.

 Prince William's Chocolate Biscuit Cake

 makes one 6-inch cake (I used an 8x4 silicone loaf pan) or 8-12 servings

 8 ounces McVities tea biscuits, broken into pieces (or digestive biscuits - click here for a recipe to make your own)

 1/2 cup superfine granulated sugar (caster sugar)